Table of contents

 • Profile color

-You can check which colors you have set in your theme by going to Website settings -> Appearance -> Theme -> Profile colours and/or Element colours.
+You can check which colors you have set in your theme by going to Website settings -> Appearance -> Theme -> Profile colors and/or Element colors.

 Tick Allow line breaks in links to display entire links if they become too long.